loudove/pysimpp/doc/cluster.md

 - qlocal : local order.

-The property of a molecular species is named by appending "_{SPECIES SNAME}" at the property's name.
-For example, with rhe argument `c:0.01,c_CTAC:0.05`, the bin length of the acylindricity distribution of the clusters is set to 0.01 and for the CTAC molecules to 0.05.
+The property of a molecular species is named by appending `_<SPECIES NAME>` at the property's name.
+For example, with rhe argument `c:0.01,c_CTAC:0.05`, the bin length for the acylindricity distribution of the clusters is set to 0.01 and for the CTAC molecules to 0.05.
 The special keywords `all`, `clusters`, and `species` can be given instead of a property's name.
-In this case, `all` the available properties, the properties of the traced `clusters`, or the properties of the molecular `species` will be calculated, respectively, and the corresponding histograms will be calculated.
+In this case, all the available properties, the properties of the traced clusters, or the properties of the molecular species will be calculated, respectively, and the corresponding histograms will be calculated.

 ### Molecular neighborhood

-For each of the clusters' forming molecular species, the histogram of the number of neighbors molecules per species, can be calculated by providing the `--nbhist` option.
-In our example, the histograms of the total number of `CTAC-CTAC`, `CTAC-CL`, and `CTAC-SOL` pairs will be calculated, and the corresponding output files will be written in the simulation directory (namely, `CTAC_CTAC_neighbors.dat`, `CTAC_CTAC_neighbors.dat`, and `CTAC_CTAC_neighbors.dat`, respectively).
+For each of the molecular species forming the clusters, the histogram of the number of neighbors molecules per species, can be calculated by using the `--nbhist` option.
+In our example, the histograms of the number of `CTAC-CTAC`, `CTAC-CL`, and `CTAC-SOL` pairs will be calculated, and the corresponding output files will be written in the simulation directory (namely, `CTAC_CTAC_neighbors.dat`, `CTAC_CTAC_neighbors.dat`, and `CTAC_CTAC_neighbors.dat`, respectively).

 ### Moiety neighborhood

-The constitution of the local environment around molecular moieties can be explored using `-hist` option to calculate the histograms of the number of moieties' neighbor pairs.
+The local environment around molecular moieties can be explored using `-hist` option to calculate the histograms of the number of moieties - species neighbor pairs.
 For example, the command to explore the number of CTAC, CL, and SOL molecules around the methyl group of the alkyl tail is:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,C4,C5 -excluded HGA2,HGP5,HGA3,HT -vis 100000 -hist C1:CTAC:C1,H31,H32,H33:CTAC,CL,SOL ./npt.xtc

 The argument defines the methyl group using the format `GROUPNAME:MOLNAME:ATOMSLIST:RESIDUESLIST`, where:

-  - GROUPNAME:  the name of the group
+- GROUPNAME:  the name of the group,

-  - MOLNAME:    the name of the species where the group belongs
+- MOLNAME:    the name of the species where the group belongs,

 - ATOMSLIST:  a comma-separated list of atoms defining the group, and

-  - SPECIESLIST: a comma-separated list with neighbor molecular species
+- SPECIESLIST: a comma-separated list with neighbor molecular species.

-The histograms will be written in file names GROUPNAME_SPECIES_neighbors.dat in the simulation directory, i.e., `C1_CTAC_neighbors.dat`, `C1_CL_neighbors.dat`, and `C1_SOL_neighbors.dat`.
+The histograms will be written in files named as `GROUPNAME_SPECIES_neighbors.dat` in the simulation directory (i.e., `C1_CTAC_neighbors.dat`, `C1_CL_neighbors.dat`, and `C1_SOL_neighbors.dat`).
 A "@" separated groups can be provided in the argument.
-For example, if you was to calculate also the number of CL anions around the head group, the argument becomes `C1:CTAC:C1:CTAC,CL,SOL@HEAD:CTAC:N,C17,C18,C19:CL`.
+For example, if you wish to calculate also the number of CL anions around the head group, the argument becomes `C1:CTAC:C1:CTAC,CL,SOL@HEAD:CTAC:N,C17,C18,C19:CL`.

 ### Cluster structure

-In the case where the clusters formed in the simulation cell are of spherical, rod-like, and/or cylindrical shape, the structure around their core can be explored by means of the radial number density profiles of certain moieties.
-These profiles are calculated with respect to distance from the center of mass for spherical shaped clusters, and with respect to the distance from the elongated axis of the cluster for the rest of the cases.
+In the case where the clusters formed in the simulation cell are of spherical, rod-like, and/or cylindrical shape, the structure around their core can be explored by means of the radial number density profiles of certain molecular moieties.
+These profiles are calculated with respect to distance from the center of mass for spherically shaped clusters, and with respect to the distance from the elongated axis of the cluster for the rest of the cases.
 The molecular moieties are provided as `@` separated list in the argument of `-profiles` option.
 Each group of atoms is given as `<group name>:<species name>:<atoms list>`.
 In our example, the argument `HEAD:CTAC:C17,N,C18,C19@WAT:SOL:OW` defines the groups `HEAD` that belongs to CTAC molecule and consists of `C17`, `N`, `C18`, and `C19` atoms, and `WAT` defined from the `OW` atom (oxygen) of `SOL` (water) molecules.
 For each group, the density profile will be written in the file `profile_<group name>_<shape>.prof` in the folder `profiles` located in the simulation directory.
 Three types of clusters' shape are considered:  spherical (`s`), cylindrical infinite periodic (`c`), and rod-like/elongated (`e`).
 Therefore file `HEAD_s.prof` and `WAT_s.prof` corresponds to the radial density profile of CTAC's head group and water, with respect to the center of sass for spherical clusters, respectively.

 ## Etc